Graduate Student Classifications

 This classification refers to students who are enrolled in courses offered by the Graduate School but are not pursuing a program of study leading to a graduate degree or certificate.
 The application process for graduate special students is described below.

 The Assistant Dean for Graduate Education acts as advisor to graduate special students.
 All graduate special students must obtain the instructor's permission to register for any course.
 In the absence of the instructor, the program director or the chair of the department may provide permission for a graduate special student to register for a course.
-The signature of the program director or the chair will constitute permission for the Assistant Dean for Graduate Education to approve the registration of the student.
-The person who signs is obliged to inform the instructor of the additional student(s) enrolled in the class.
-Enrollment in some graduate courses is limited to degree students.
+The approval of the program director or the chair will constitute permission for the Assistant Dean for Graduate Education to approve the registration of the student.
+The person who approves is obliged to inform the instructor of the additional student(s) enrolled in the class.
+Enrollment in some graduate courses is limited to degree-seeking students.
 Graduate special students may not enroll as a Gallaudet student in courses in other universities or colleges in the Consortium and are not eligible for financial aid.

 Admission as a graduate special student does not imply subsequent admission to a degree program.
 Graduate special students intending to become degree students should select courses in consultation with the appropriate graduate program and the Assistant Dean for Graduate Education.
 The appropriate academic department determines eligibility for future enrollment in a degree program as well as the potential application of credit hours earned as a graduate special student to future degree work.